 The SCDNR is governed by the seven-member S.C.
-Natural Resources Board, with one member representing each of the state's six Congressional Districts and one at large.
+Natural Resources Board, with one member representing each of the state's seven Congressional Districts.
 The board meets monthly.
 Citizen advisory committees meet periodically.

 The public is invited to attend all meetings, and comment is encouraged.
 Upcoming meetings are announced through news releases, local newspapers, or the DNR News and Video Section at 803-734-3952.
 Also, SCDNR Board Meeting minutes are available as they are approved by the Board.